-Last year one of the most popular posts I wrote on the work blog listed the top takeaways from a conference.
+In a previous job one of the most popular posts I wrote for the work blog listed the top takeaways from a conference.
 A conference I never attended.
 Want to know how I did it and how to get attendees to share it?

 If This Then That is a brilliant little web app for connecting services on the web.
 It is free for what we need here.
 It works as follows.
 If THIS happens.
 Then do THAT.
 For example, I use it daily in work on the company blog.
 If a new blog post is published.
 Then it posts a link to the post on Twitter, Facebook and Linkedin.